 The new Act on Public Contracts gave the Finnish Competition and Consumer Authority (FCCA) the authority to monitor compliance with the legislation on public procurement from the beginning of 2017.
 The objective of procurement supervision is to ensure the implementation of the key principles of procurement legislation, such as openness and non-discrimination, in procurement.
-In the supervision of procurement, the FCCA’s focus is primarily on the monitoring of illegal direct procurement and other corresponding procurements conducted in a blatantly erroneous or discriminatory manner.
+In the supervision of procurement, the FCCA’s focus is primarily on the monitoring of illegal direct awards and other corresponding procurements conducted in a blatantly erroneous or discriminatory manner.

 According to the Act on Public Contracts, the FCCA must draw up an annual report on its supervision of public procurements.
 The report on the first year of procurement supervision includes a summary of illegal activities observed by the FCCA during its procurement supervision operations, and of the measures referred to in the Act on Public Contracts.
 The report also describes practical experiences of the start-up phase of procurement supervision.